Dora Epstein-Jones

 Dora Epstein-Jones is an educator, historian and theorist of architecture.

 Epstein-Jones has a Ph.D., in Architectural History, Theory and Criticism from the University of California, Los Angeles and an M.A.
 Urban Planning, from UCLA.
-She is currently the chair of the Texas Tech University College of Architecture.
+She served as the chair of the Texas Tech University College of Architecture.
 Her work explores the boundaries of architecture's discipline, questions of practice, gender and criticality.
 Epstein-Jones has taught at Sci-Arc, University of California Berkeley and Texas Tech University.